 JAKS Resources Bhd

-The EPC contract contributed another solid performance, with revenue rising 256% y-o-y to RM226.4 million and a net profit of RM54.3 million (+237% y-o-y).
+The EPC contract revenue and net profit, as expected, have started slowing down with the group recognising a revenue of RM168.5 million and a net profit of RM38.7 million for 3QFY19, compared to a revenue of RM226.4 million and RM54.3 million in net profit a quarter ago.
 The remaining works are expected to be completed by 2020.
 We understand the power plant should be able to achieve commercial operation date by mid-2020.
-So far, a total revenue of RM1.21 billion has been recognised from the job since 2016.
+Since 2016, a total revenue of RM1.49 billion has so far been recognised from the job.

-In absence of new jobs, the group’s outstanding order book depleted further to RM1.07 billion, from RM1.37 billion a quarter ago.
-We expect this to continue as the group continues to focus its resources on its Vietnam power plant project.
+In the absence of new jobs, the group’s outstanding order book depleted further to RM847 million from RM1.07 billion a quarter ago.
+As reported earlier, we expect this to continue as JAKS is still refocusing resources on the Vietnam power plant project.

-JAKS’ unbilled sales as at 2QFY19 stood at RM121 million from RM128 million a quarter ago.
-A loss at property development was RM13.5 million, mainly due to liquidated ascertained damages provided during the quarter.
-However, the current occupancy at Evolve Concept Mall is said at 85%, from 62% in 1QFY19, with the recent signing of an anchor tenant taking up a 154,000 sq ft.
-The management believes it can improve the occupancy rate further by end-2019 with the objective to achieve its operational break-even target. — PublicInvest Research, Aug 22
+JAKS’ unbilled sales as at 3QFY19 stood at RM115 million from RM121 million a quarter ago.
+Its loss in property development was RM17.9 million, mainly due to the liquidated and uncertain damages provided and a lower rental income during the quarter.
+Separately, the Evolve Concept Mall’s occupancy remains at 85%, though it’s up from 62% in 1QFY19 with the recent signing of an anchor tenant taking up 154,000 sq ft. — PublicInvest Research, Nov 26